0rhanbayrak/ML/ReadMe.md

 Data Cleaning and Classification with KNN and SVM
 This project demonstrates a data preprocessing workflow and its impact on classification performance using KNN and SVM algorithms.

-Step 1: Evaluate DataMiningDataSet using KNN and SVM, calculate confusion matrices, and record accuracy.
+Step 1: Evaluate DataSet using KNN and SVM, calculate confusion matrices, and record accuracy.
-Step 2: Replace 50 random values in the "age" column with NaN values to create DataMiningDataSetContainsNan.
+Step 2: Replace 50 random values in the "age" column with NaN values to create DataSetContainsNan.
-Step 3: Replace NaN values with column means to create DataMiningDataSetContainsMeanInsteadOfNan.
+Step 3: Replace NaN values with column means to create DataSetContainsMeanInsteadOfNan.
 Step 4: Re-evaluate the modified dataset using KNN and SVM, calculate confusion matrices, and compare results.
 Key findings: